SJTU-IPADS/ugache/README.md

 bash /tmp/setup_docker.dlr.sh
 ```

+Note that this will pull a new copy of UGache inside the container.
+The UGache repository on host is no longer used.

 ### Prepare Gurobi license

-UGache depends on gurobi to solve MILP problem.
-Please refer to [link](https://portal.gurobi.com/iam/licenses/request) to request a trial license.
+UGache depends on Gurobi to solve MILP problems.
+Please refer to this [link](https://portal.gurobi.com/iam/licenses/request) to request a trial license.
-We recommand `WLS Academic` license for academic users, since it can be deployed in multiple container.
+We recommand `WLS Academic` license for academic users, ae it can be deployed in multiple containers.
-Place the license file to `/opt/gurobi/gurobi.lic` in container, and verify license is properly installed by the following command:
+Place the license file to `/opt/gurobi/gurobi.lic` in container, and verify that the license is properly installed using the following command:
 ```bash
 /opt/gurobi-install/linux64/bin/gurobi_cl --license
 ```

 ## Preparing the Dataset:
-We provide scripts to prepare DLR and GNN datasets in `datagen`.
+We provide scripts to prepare DLR and GNN datasets in the `datagen` folder.
-Due to limited time and disk volume, the preprocessing of embeddings is not included.
+Due to limited time and disk space, the preprocessing of embeddings is not included.
-In this artifact, the embeddings are initialized without loading correct embedding values from dataset.
+In this artifact, the embeddings are initialized without loading the correct embedding values from the dataset.
 This only affects the numerical correctness of training/inference, and does not affect the computation workflow.

 ### GNN Datasets